Forget Tylenol and sports drinks. Cure—or prevent—a hangover naturally.

 Whether you're ringing in the new year or hosting a summer barbecue, it's important to know how to prevent a hangover before the morning after.
 Good news!
 Enjoying a few drinks doesn't mean you're destined to spend the next day sloth-like on the couch or hunched over a toilet.
 In fact, researchers are finding that your alcoholic choices and what you eat before, during, and after you drink could drastically reduce your risk of a morning hangover.

 In the event that you do overindulge and find yourself feeling queasy and awful the morning after, reach for natural hangover food and drinks instead of the medicine cabinet and you'll be feeling refreshed and back to your good old self in no time.
 And remember to choose organic foods when stocking up on foods to fight hangovers; your night out on the town has already given your liver enough to process, it shouldn't have to deal with breaking down toxic pesticides, too.

 Like this?
-Sign up for The Daily Fix, Rodale.com's FREE daily newsletter, to get more information about organic food and healthy living!
+Sign up for The Daily Fix, a FREE daily newsletter from Rodale News, to get more information about organic food and healthy living!